Gregory Porter: Career

 In September 2016, Porter performed at Radio 2 Live in Hyde Park from Hyde Park, London.
 He would go on to perform in the annual BBC Children in Need show in November, a night dedicated to Sir Terry Wogan, who hosted it in previous years and was a fan of Porter.

 In January 2017, Porter performed the song "Holding On" on BBC One's The Graham Norton Show.
-In September 2017 he performed as part of the Later... with Jools Holland: Later 25 concert at the Royal Albert Hall.
+In September 2017, he performed as part of the Later... with Jools Holland: Later 25 concert at the Royal Albert Hall.
 In October 2017 he performed the song "Mona Lisa", with Jeff Goldblum on piano, on The Graham Norton Show.

 On August 28, 2020, Porter released his sixth studio album, All Rise.
-On November 5, 2021, Porter released a Greatest Hits compilation album titled Still Rising - The Collection on the Blue Note label.
+On November 5, 2021, Porter released a greatest hits compilation album titled Still Rising - The Collection on the Blue Note label.
 The same day he performed the song "Revival" on The Graham Norton Show.

 On New Year's Eve 2021, Porter performed on Jools' Annual Hootenanny.

+On May 12, 2021, Porter launched his cooking show, The PorterHouse with Gregory Porter, which was presented by Citi and aired 6 episodes.

 On June 2, 2022, Porter, accompanied by the London Community Gospel Choir, sang the specially-composed song "A Life Lived with Grace" for the lighting of The Queen's Platinum Jubilee Beacons.
+On September 14, 2023, Porter released the single "Somebody", in collaboration with TSHA and Ellie Goulding.

+On December 13, 2023, Porter performed at the Royal Albert Hall in its "Christmas at The Royal Albert Hall" programme.

+In September 2024, Porter announced a 12-night tour of the UK, commencing in April 2025, including a night at Manchester's new Co-op Live arena.

+In 2025, Porter took part in the UK version of The Masked Singer, performing as Dressed Crab and reached the final, where he was runner-up.

 Style

-Describing his own style Porter said in a 2014 interview: "I would say Donny Hathaway, Nat King Cole, Bill Withers – I hear something of me in all of them that is similar to the culture that I grew up in i.e. Gospel music.
+Describing his own style, Porter said in a 2014 interview that "I would say Donny Hathaway, Nat King Cole, Bill Withers – I hear something of me in all of them that is similar to the culture that I grew up in i.e. Gospel music.
 I could hear the familiarity to Gospel music in the songs of someone like Ray Charles; just voices that influence my soul and are rooted in Gospel music."